 Starglider is a 3D space shooter created by the young programmer Jez San and published by Rainbird in 1986 for the Commodore 64, Atari ST, Apple II, ZX Spectrum, and other computers.
 The Amiga version was released in 1987.

-Jeremy San created the game initially for 16-bit computers, most probably Atari ST, but despite this, opted for wireframe vector graphics, like his favorite arcade, Star Wars.
-The sequel, Starglider 2, would be much more advanced in terms of graphics.
+Jeremy San created the game initially for 16-bit computers, most probably Atari ST, but despite this, he opted for wireframe vector graphics, like his favorite arcade, Star Wars.
+The sequel, Starglider II, would be much more advanced in terms of gfx.

 Starglider was a huge success, especially in the UK, where it was also featured in TV shows.
 The sales made Argonaut Software, the company founded by Jez San, very popular.
-It was thanks to this if Nintendo decided to create a chip, called Super FX, to provide 3D graphics on its consoles.
+Thanks to this, Nintendo decided to create a chip, called Super FX, to provide 3D graphics on its consoles.
 Argonaut developed the game Star Fox to use this chip.

 Starglider was voted #2 Best Amiga game in 1987, and it won another prize for Best Digitized Speech (the voice was Clare Edgeley, a Rainbird employee).

 If you want a real 3D space shooting experience from the '80s, you can't choose a game better than this.